qawsedstation/fe-test-2/readme.md

 The App module is covered by Integration Tests as we combine two parts together, the "View" and the "controller."

 - There is a way to use BDD as well with a plugin called jest-cucumber, but I did not have the time to configure it at this point.
-- I did not implement E2E testing or Functional Test but because we did not integrate with other systems and pages like http requests e.t.c was not huge need to apply to this exercise as the integration test covered all the scenarios and the E2E test, in this case, would do just a duplication.
+- I did not implement E2E testing because we did not integrate with other pages or systems like http requests e.t.c was not huge need to apply to this exercise as the integration tests covered all the scenarios and the E2E test, in this case, would do just a duplication.
-- Also, I'm conscious about the pros and cons of each part of the Testing Pyramid Value vs Speed.
+- Also, I'm conscious about the pros and cons of each part of the Testing Pyramid (see below image) Value vs Speed.
 The E2E tests give us more value but are more "expensive", and we cannot cover all the scenarios with those.
 Then unit tests are quicker to write and run but give us less confident about the application as a whole.
-An Ideal project should have all of them in a balance.
+An Ideal project should have all of them in the correct balance.

 <img src="./img/test.png" width="30%">.